At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in mortgage debt collection and litigation.
-Use specific examples that demonstrate your strong communication skills and customer-focused approach.
+Use specific examples that demonstrate your communication skills and customer-focused approach.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for the role and the company.
 Mention your understanding of mortgage loan documentation and financial regulations, and how your background aligns with the job requirements.